MdSaib/firstPortfolio/README.md

-# Hello Microverse
+# Portfolio

- Good morning.
  This is our very first project about portfolio design.
 In this project we need to learn  how to parse a Figma design to create a UI.
 In the end, we would program our own portfolio using html & css following the figma design provided by microverse.

 ## Built With

 - html, css

-## Live Demo

-We would publish it as github pages, after it would being approved from project reviewer.

 ### Prerequisites